endlesspint8/endlesspint8.github.io/night-night/index.md

 ## Winter '23 - x titles (y abandoned), theme: none, sabbatical two

-_Zeno's Conscience; Roadside Picnic; Why Civil Resistance Works; Blindly; The Beginning of Infinity; On the Abolition of All Political Parties; Cryptonomicon; Travel Light; Genuine Pretending: On the Philosophy of the Zhuangzi; Woodcutters; True History of the Kelly Gang; Water by the Spoonful; The Dawn Watch: Joseph Conrad in a Global World; Energy and Civilization; Nothing Like the Sun; The City As a Tangled Bank; Primitive Man as Philosopher; _
+_Zeno's Conscience; Roadside Picnic; Why Civil Resistance Works; Blindly; The Beginning of Infinity; On the Abolition of All Political Parties; Cryptonomicon; Travel Light; Genuine Pretending: On the Philosophy of the Zhuangzi; Woodcutters; True History of the Kelly Gang; Water by the Spoonful; The Dawn Watch: Joseph Conrad in a Global World; Energy and Civilization; Nothing Like the Sun; The City As a Tangled Bank; Primitive Man as Philosopher; The General in His Labyrinth; Creation (Vidal); Dune VI_

 ## Autumn '22 - x titles (y abandoned), theme: I am serious and don't call me Shirley